wladimirguerra/react-js-async-hooks/README.md

 };
 ```

-In your `tsconfig.json` file make shure that `allowJs` is `true`.
+In your `tsconfig.json` file make sure that `allowJs` is `true`.

-If you don't want to mess your `tsconfig.json` file you can configure the
+If you don't want to mess your `tsconfig.json` file, you can configure the
 `jest.config.js` like this:

 ```js